luontola/cqrs-hotel/README.md

 # CQRS Hotel

-Example application demonstrating the use of [CQRS](http://martinfowler.com/bliki/CQRS.html) and [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) within the domain of hotel reservations.
+Example application demonstrating the use of [CQRS](http://martinfowler.com/bliki/CQRS.html) and [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) within the domain of hotel reservations. #NoFrameworks

 This project strives to differ from your typical toy examples in that *the problem domain is complex enough to warrant all the techniques being used.* The solution has been simplified, but the implemented features are production quality.